-It is established that young people tend to vote less than older generations, particularly in Britain.
+In several countries across Europe younger voters exhibit much lower levels of turnout than older citizens.
 However, less well understood are the differences in turnout among young people.
-Based on elections in Finland and Denmark, Yosef Bhatti, Kasper M Hansen, and Hanna Wass have shown that turnout is highest when young people can vote immediately after being enfranchised, and then falls away.
+Based on elections in Finland and Denmark, Yosef Bhatti, Kasper M Hansen, and Hanna Wass show that turnout is highest when young people can vote immediately after being enfranchised, but then falls away sharply.
 This phenomenon, they argue, supports some of the arguments in favour of lowering the voting age to 16.
-This post is part of our ongoing series on youth participation.

-In their recent contribution to Democratic Audit, based on British Election Study 2010, Richard Berry and Anthony Mcdonnell show that young people are less likely to vote than older citizens.
-The difference is evident even when comparing 18-34-year-olds with highest level of education and the least educated voters over 55.
-These fascinating results highlight the so-called puzzle of participation, addressed by Brody in 1978.
+In a recent article, Richard Berry and Anthony McDonnell show that young people are less likely to vote than older citizens in the UK.
+The difference is evident even when comparing 18-34-year-olds with the highest levels of education and the least educated voters over 55.
+These fascinating results highlight the so-called 'puzzle of participation', addressed by Brody in 1978.
 Despite the dramatic rise in the general educational level, the overall turnout has declined.